entrecode/ec.components/tutorial/custom-fields.md

 ```

 Of course you could also switch based on property name or type, depending on your application.
+The id property of field is referenced in the label of the form.
+By adding it to the input makes sure your label click enters the input.

 ### 4. Add CustomInputComponent to entryComponents: